elizabethswarren/regression-project/README.md

   * Acquire data

   * Prepare data
-    *
+    * Rename the columns
+    * Change the data types of certain columns
-    * Rename the FIPS values to county, state for easier readability.
+    * Rename the FIPS values to county for easier readability.
     * Drop the null values.
-       * Nulls accounted for !!!% of the data so I felt the best route was to simply drop them.
+       * Nulls accounted for 0.15% of the data so I felt the best route was to simply drop them.
     * Drop outliers which skewed the data.
        * Outliers were determined using the IQR.
        * Values for all columns that fell outside of their respective fences were dropped.